jrgn9/plog/README.md

 ## How to use
 Invoke plog with ./plog.sh. *Usage:* ./plog.sh [option].

-By invoking without any options, a nano text editor will open for longer log entries.
+By invoking without any options, the default text editor will open for longer log entries.

 The first time you run the program it will check if there is a log file present in the current directory.
 If not, you are prompted for a file name which creates the file.